 13.4 Force Majeure.
 Neither party shall be liable for any delay or failure to perform (excluding payment obligations) resulting from causes outside its reasonable control, including, but not limited to, acts of God, war, terrorism, riots, embargos, acts of civil or military authorities, pandemics, government-ordered shutdowns, fire, floods, accidents, strikes or shortages of transportation facilities, fuel, energy, labor or

 13.5 Questions, Complaints, Claims.
-If You have any questions, complaints or claims with respect to the Website or Services, please contact us at: info@xometry.asia.
+If You have any questions, complaints or claims with respect to the Website and the Mini Program or Services, please contact us at: info@xometry.asia.
 We will do our best to address Your concerns.
 If You feel that Your concerns have been addressed incompletely, we invite You to let us know for further

 13.6 Arbitration Agreement.
 Please read this Section 6 (“Arbitration Agreement”) carefully.
 It is part of Your contract with Xometry and affects Your rights.
 It contains procedures for MANDATORY BINDING ARBITRATION.